Get

 Conclusion

 Cats usually have 18 toes, with five on each front paw and four on each back paw.
 However, some cats are born with more than the standard digits!
 Polydactyly is a genetic mutation that expresses multiple digits.
-It allows cats to develop up to nine toes on each paw!
+It allows cats to develop up to seven or more toes on each paw!
 The trait is particularly common in Maine Coon cats, but it can be found in any breed.
 Cats of all colors, personalities, and sizes can have the mutation.

 Featured Image Credit: Orhan Cam, Shutterstock